blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 Now that we have the learning model and error measure we can define the learning algorithm.
 Compared to the closed-form solution from the other two models, we will have to use an iterative solution called **gradient descent**, which is a general method for non-linear optimization.

 Gradient descent starts at a point on the error function and iteratively takes steps along the steepest slope towards the minimum.
-So we'll have a direction unit vector $\hat v$ pointed in the direction of the steepest slope and a fixed step size $\eta$ which we will define as being small since we want to approximate the surface using the first order expansion of the Taylor series --- the linear approximation --- which works best when the distance between the two points is small.
+So we'll have a direction unit vector $\hat v$ pointed in the direction of the steepest slope and a fixed step size $\eta$ which we will define as being small since we want to approximate the surface using the first order expansion of the Taylor series---the linear approximation---which works best when the distance between the two points is small.
 With this in mind, the new position after a step can be expressed as:

 $$ \weight(1) = \weight(0) + \eta \hat v $$